bjin/mpv-prescalers/README.md

 # License

-Both shaders are ported from [MPDN project](https://github.com/zachsaw/MPDN_Extensions), and are originally licensed under terms of [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+Both shaders were ported from [MPDN project](https://github.com/zachsaw/MPDN_Extensions), and were originally licensed under terms of [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html).
-`superxbr` shader in additon is licensed under terms of a more permissive license ([MIT](https://opensource.org/licenses/MIT)).
+`superxbr` shader in addition was licensed under terms of a more permissive license ([MIT](https://opensource.org/licenses/MIT)).

-The ported shaders (in mpv) also include contributions licensed under terms of LGPLv2 or later (particularly, major part of `superxbr` was refactored by
+The ported shaders (in mpv) also include contributions licensed under terms of LGPLv2 or later (particularly, major part of `superxbr` was rewritten by
 @haasn).

-As a whole, the shaders in this gist are licensed under terms of LGPLv3.
+As a whole, the shaders in this repo are licensed with LGPLv3.